vitest-dev/vitest/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Run the tests with `pnpm test:ci`.

 ### Documentation
 - [ ] If you introduce new functionality, document it.
-You can run documentation with `pnpm docs` command.
+You can run documentation with `pnpm run docs` command.

 ### Changesets
 - [ ] Changes in changelog are generated from PR name.
 Please, make sure that it explains your changes in an understandable manner.
 Please, prefix changeset messages with `feat:`, `fix:`, or `chore:`.